 What is a cabochon?

 Lapidary is the art of cutting, grinding and polishing rough rock into a finished piece of art.
-When that piece of art is intended for jewelry the cut is usually referred to as a faceted stone or a cabochon.
+When that piece of art is intended for jewelry the cut is usually referred to as a either a faceted stone or a cabochon.

 All other stones cut for jewelry fall into the cabochon definition.
 Though technically the cabochon definition refers to a highly polished stone with a convex or rounded top and a flat bottom and commonly cut into an oval shape, jewelers have become much more creative in their settings and often sculpted, tumbled, and even carved shapes are used as cabochons in jewelry.
 Cabochons can be high domed, low domed, sculpted topped or flat.